tandeeps/Housing/README.md

 The company is looking at prospective properties to buy to enter the market.
 You are required to build a regression model using regularisation in order to predict the actual value of the prospective properties and decide whether to invest in them or not.

-Note - The jupyter python notebook (housing_v2.ipynb) cannot be previewed on github site due to the file size.
-It needs to be downloaded and viewed in jupyter notebooks or another compatible IDE.
+Note - The jupyter python notebook (housing_v06.ipynb) might have issues which viewing on the github site due to the file size.
+It might be easier to read by downloading and viewed in jupyter notebooks or another compatible IDE.

 ## Table of Contents